 In the wake of World War I, both man-made and natural famines occurred throughout the world, including Germany, Iran, China, and Russia.
 From 1914 to 1920, the world experienced seventeen earthquakes, from Japan and China to Mexico and the United States to Samoa and Australia.
 Combined with the rising of nation against nation during the Great War, it seemed that Jesus’ prophecy had come true.

 Or had it?

 Today, we seem to be experiencing the same thing.
-Earlier this year, war with Iran seemed inevitable, and turmoil in North Korea seems likely.
+Earlier in 2020, war with Iran seemed inevitable, and turmoil in North Korea seems likely.
 East Africa is being ravaged by a swarm of locusts that threaten the crops of an already impoverished region.
 There have been several earthquakes, including one that just struck California as of this writing.
 All these factors, coupled with the Coronavirus, seem to indicate that we are living in the days prophesied by Jesus.